bermylle/bermyllerazonblog/content/posts/game-of-life/index.md

 ### Problems Encountered

-I had a problem coding the *random* option in the menu because if a user chooses that option, all types of creatures must be present in the specified grid.
+I had problem coding the *random* option in the menu because if a user chooses that option, all types of creatures must be present in the specified grid.
 Most of the creatures are randomized out in the grid, but I had to code a handler that would avoid overlapping creatures.

 ### Learnings